stevenmwise/stevenmwise.github.io/_pages/research.md

 ## Research

 ### Areas of Interest

-Numerical methods for parabolic PDE and interace problems
+#### Numerical Methods for Parabolic PDE and Interface Problems

+I develop and analyze numerical methods for nonlinear PDE and interface problems, with particular attention to stability, accuracy, and efficient solvers.

 - diffuse interface approximation methods
 - DG and finite element methods
 - energy/entropy stable methods